EqCo: Equivalent Rules for Self-supervised Contrastive Learning: A Simpler but Stronger Baseline

 \paragraph{Quantitative results.} First, we empirically demonstrate the necessity of \emph{EqCo} in SiMo framework.
 We choose the number of negative samples $K=256$ as the baseline, then reduce $K$ to evaluate the performance.
 Fig.~\ref{fig:simo_eqco} shows the result on ImageNet using \emph{linear evaluation protocol}.
 Without EqCo, the accuracy significantly drops when $K$ is very small.
 In contrast, using EqCo to ``mimic'' the case of large $K$ (by setting $\alpha$ to 256), the accuracy almost keeps steady even under very small $K$s.

-Table~\ref{tbl:simo_sota} further compares our SiMo with state-of-the-art self-supervised contrastive learning methods\footnote{We mainly compare the methods with InfoNCE loss (Eq.~\ref{eq:infonce}) here, though recently other frameworks such as \emph{BYOL} \cite{byol} and \emph{SWAV} \cite{swav} achieve better results using different loss functions. } on ImageNet.
-Using only \textbf{4} negative samples per query, SiMo outperforms MoCo v2 whose memory bank size is 65536 (67.7\% vs. 67.5\%).
+Table~\ref{tbl:simo_sota} further compares our SiMo with state-of-the-art self-supervised contrastive learning methods on ImageNet. \footnote{We mainly compare the methods with InfoNCE loss (Eq.~\ref{eq:infonce}) here, though recently \emph{BYOL} (\cite{byol}) and \emph{SWAV} achieve better results using different loss functions. } Using only 16 negative samples per query, SiMo outperforms MoCo v2 (68.1\% vs. 67.5\%).
 If we increase $\alpha$ to 65536 to ``simulate'' the case under huge number of negative pairs, the accuracy further increases to 68.5\%.
 Moreover, when we extend the training epochs to 800, we get the accuracy of 72.1\%, surpassing the baseline MoCo v2 by 1.0\%.
-The only entry that surpasses our results is \emph{InfoMin Aug.} \cite{tian2020makes}, which is mainly focuses on data generation and orthogonal to ours.
+The only entry that surpasses our results is \emph{InfoMin Aug.} (\cite{tian2020makes}), which is mainly focuses on data generation and orthogonal to ours.

+As shown in Sec.\ref{sec:eqco_neg}, $\alpha$ is related to the lower bound of mutual information.
+Table \ref{tab:simo_alpha} reveals how accuracy of SiMo varies with the choice of $\alpha$.
+As we increase $\alpha$ to 65536, the accuracy tends to improve, in accordance with the Eq.\ref{eq:eqcolowb}.

+Similar results can be found in MoCo v2.
+We increase $K$ to 65536 in MoCo v2, the accuracy also descends (in Table \ref{tab:moco_K}).

 The experiments indicate that SiMo is a simpler but more powerful baseline for self-supervised contrastive learning.
-Readers can refer to the Appendix B for more experimental results of SiMo.
+Readers can refer to the Supplementary for more experimental results of SiMo.